ferqui/ARCANA/docs/index.rst

    This project is under active development.

-.. include:: introduction/introduction.rst

 Getting started
 ---------------
-:ref:`Install ARCANA <installation>` via pypi or anaconda.
+:ref:`Install ARCANA <installation>` via pypi or anaconda and continue in the :ref:`introduction <introduction>` for a small tutorial.

 .. include:: about/citation.rst